Some comments on using steffects in Stata

 |-----------------------------------------------------------|

 We get a difference of 0.199 (95% CI 0.055 to 0.343) years between the two groups.
-The difference in RMST can still be interpreted as a causal effect but, unlike stteffects
+The difference in RMST can still be interpreted as a causal effect under the usual assumptions, but, unlike stteffects

 , does not reply on extrapolation.
 Alternatively, the difference in standardized survival functions could be presented.